-- Students who receive a grade of "W", "C", "D", or "F" in any nursing course, but has not exceeded the number of allowed course attempts, must seek readmission to the program level in order to repeat the course.
-Students who choose to interrupt progression in the fall or spring semesters must also seek readmission.
-Readmission is not automatic. - 2.
 A "Request to Re-enter Form" must be completed each time there is an interruption in the normal sequence of progression.
 This includes when a course is withdrawn, dropped or failed, and when a student chooses not to attend in any semester.
-This form is to be submitted to the Academic Program Director at the time the student exits or fails the course, or chooses not to continue the next semester. - 3.
-A student whose background check and/or drug screen is older than one year on the first date of the semester in which they are enrolling will be required to submit an updated background check and/or drug screen. - 4.
-A student may be readmitted provided he/she had a cumulative GPA of 2.00 and has not exceeded the number of course attempts (see above).
+This form is to be submitted to the Academic Program Director at the time the student exits or fails the course, or chooses not to continue the next semester.

+- 1. A student may be readmitted provided he/she had a cumulative GPA of 2.00 and has not exceeded the number of course attempts (see above).
 Readmission is based on space availability and eligibility.
 The dropped, withdrawn or failed course must be successfully completed before the student can progress to the next semester in the program plan.
-Progressing students have priority in enrollment in nursing courses. - 5.
+Progressing students have priority in enrollment in nursing courses. - 2.
 A student who has not completed a clinical nursing course for thirteen months or more will be terminated from the nursing program.
-To return to the program, the student will be required to meet admission criteria in place at that time and start the program over. - 6.
-A student who makes a "W", "C", "D", or "F", in a nursing course the first time, must make at least a "B" the next time the course is taken.
-If the student fails to earn a "B" the second time, he/she will be terminated from the nursing program (see progression policy).
+To return to the program, the student will be required to meet admission criteria in place at that time and start the program over.

-C. Midterm:

-A student who does not have a "B" average in any course at mid-semester is encouraged to discuss their situation with their instructor.

-D. Termination:
+D. Termination